 Sometime back I came across these interesting lines on Trading.
 “In Trading, relying on hopium is worse than addiction to opium.
 Your gains will be nil and your trades typically will result in pandemonium.”
-Hope is never a profitable trading strategy and hence it becomes paramount for all traders to ensure that they perform robust backtesting to evaluate a strategy’s performance and also conduct paper trading before taking their algorithmic trading strategy live.
+Hope is never a profitable algorithmic trading strategies and hence it becomes paramount for all traders to ensure that they perform robust backtesting to evaluate a strategy’s performance and also conduct paper trading before taking their algorithmic trading strategy live.

 This article attempts to cover the paper trading part in the strategy testing process.
 In our Executive Programme in Algorithmic Trading (EPAT™) we take our course participants through the entire process of building algo strategies.
 It starts with knowing the basics of financial markets, algorithmic trading, mathematics and statistics, derivatives, programming and trading platforms.
-Our expert faculty then guides our EPAT™ students to combine this knowledge to build profitable algo trading strategies.
+Our expert faculty then guides our EPAT™ students to combine this knowledge to build profitable algorithmic trading strategies.

 Flowchart of Algo Strategy Creation

 The flow chart shown above depicts the process of building a trading strategy.
 As can be seen in this flowchart, paper trading or virtual trading is an important element in the strategy creation process.
 The pros of paper trading your algorithmic trading strategy are as follows:

 - You don’t have to risk real money